Dzigan and Schumacher: Biographies

 Shimon Dzigan (Note: שמעון דזשיגאן, Szymon Dzigan) (1905 – April 14, 1980) and Israel Schumacher (Note: also spelled Shumacher) (1908 – May 21, 1961) were both born in Łódź.
 Dzigan's father was a soldier in the Imperial Russian Army.
 After the outbreak of World War I, Dzigan was apprenticed to a tailor to help the family make ends meet.
-Schmacher went to a Hebrew school.
+Schumacher went to a Hebrew school.

 Career

 Moishe Broderzon was impressed by Dzigan's improvised parodies in 1927, and invited him to join the Ararat literary kleynkunst (cabaret) theater that he was forming in Łódź with his friends.
 Dzigan met Schumacher there and they teamed up to form what would become the most famous Yiddish comic duo, "Dzigan and Schumacher".
 They first performed at Ararat before moving on to the Yidishe Bande.
 They founded their own cabaret company in 1935 at the Nowości Theater in Warsaw.

 When Germany invaded Poland, they fled to Soviet-occupied Białystok, where they pulled their company back together and toured Minsk, Moscow, Leningrad, Kyiv, Kharkov, and other Soviet cities.
 Shaul Berezovsky composed music for their troupe during this period.